Kutoty/EOQ/README.md

 # EOQ
-an engine to calculates EOQ
+an engine to calculate EOQ